soyricardodev/theliaison/apps/gifting-concierge/README.md

 - [x] How it works link like the home page
 - [x] Page background should be a gradient of dark colors
 - [x] add more space in footer
+- [ ] add a shader gradient background

 Form Recipient Address:
 - [x] Color for inputs (rn is same as bg)